Sravankodadala/google-sign-in-/README.md

 For Android, go to the [Android Sign-In SDK instructions](https://developers.google.com/identity/sign-in/android/start) and follow the instructions to download a google-services.json file.
 Move this file to ```android/app/google-services.json```.
 You can now open the example/android folder in Android Studio and run the app on an Android device.

-iOS support is coming soon.
+For iOS, make sure you have CocoaPods installed and run ```pod install``` in the example/ios folder.
+You can now open ```example/ios/GoogleSignInExample.xcworkspace``` in Xcode.
+Go to the [iOS Sign-In SDK instructions](https://developers.google.com/identity/sign-in/ios/start) and follow the instructions to add a GoogleServices-Info.plist file to your project and to set up a URL type for REVERSED_CLIENT_ID to handle the callback.
+You should now be able to sign in through the iOS simulator or on a device.

 #### Adding to an existing Android project